techidaily/site-games-able/source/_posts/exploring-top-tier-games-playstation-plus-or-xbox-game-pass.md

  PS Plus Premium includes everything from the lower tiers, plus the game streaming that was part of PlayStation Now (that service is now retired).
 Sony calls this the Classics Catalog, which features titles from the PS3 and earlier.
 Most of these are available to download, though you'll need to stream the PS3 games since the newer PlayStation consoles aren't compatible with the PS3's architecture.
 Premium also allows you to stream some other Catalog games if you'd rather not download them.

- See our[guide to PlayStation Plus's tiers](http://www.makeuseof.com/playstation-plus-essential-vs-extra-vs-premium/) for more info.
+ See our [guide to PlayStation Plus's tiers](http://www.makeuseof.com/playstation-plus-essential-vs-extra-vs-premium/) for more info.

  In some regions where game streaming is not available, such as Australia, India, New Zealand, and South Africa, the highest tier is instead called PlayStation Plus Deluxe.
 This has all the same benefits as Premium, aside from streaming.